About

 Who’s knocking on my door?

-He wrote film reviews and articles for “Iton 77,” published short stories – one of which received a “Fantasia 2000 Magazine” award – and a Sci-Fi novel: War of the Sexes (Milchemet Haminim); referred to by the American “Science-Fiction Studies” as “the best of all Israeli Sci-Fi literature.”
-His screenplay, ‘Saint Daniel of L.A.,’ was awarded an Honorable Mention in the “Writer’s Digest Magazine” writing competition.
-His short story, The Messiah, was published in “Sambatyon,” a journal of Jewish writing.
+He wrote film reviews and essays for ‘Iton 77,’ a New Yorker-like magazine in Tel Aviv, published short stories – one of which received a “Fantasia 2000 Magazine” award – and a Sci-Fi novel: War of the Sexes (Milchemet Haminim); referred to by the American ‘Science-Fiction Studies’ as “the best of all Israeli Sci-Fi literature.”

 To contact Hillel F. Damron, click here